t1shfiq/Python-Selenium/README.md

 Used pythons in-built unnittest module to write unit tests.
 Page Object Model design pattern is used.

-The results of the test cases got outputted as an HTML output, please refer Test_Result.png.
+The results of the test cases got outputted as an HTML output, please refer to Test_Result.png.